 6. Plug into a normal electric socket

-Sound good?
-Then why not say goodbye to those storage heaters once and for all.
-Our friendly sales team are always on hand to help you make the best choice for your home, offering informed and practical advice to guide you through our range of wall radiators, electric panel heaters and towel rails.
-Give us a call today on 0330 300 4444, and look forward to a winter of comfortable, controllable, affordable heating.
+Say goodbye to those storage heaters once and for all.
+Our friendly sales team are always on hand to help you make the best choice for your home, offering informed and practical advice to guide you through our extensive range of electric heating solutions.
+Get in touch today, and look forward to comfortable, controllable, and affordable heating.